 Option B shows a potential client you not only know what you’re talking about, but you can put it into action and see results.

-Using lead magnets to solve problems
+Using lead magnets to convert more potential leads

 It’s the problem you solve with a lead magnet that helps your prospects find value and see if they are the right fit for you.
 Remember, whatever you give away needs to tie into what you do.
 That means, for example, don’t give away a coupon if you’re not an eCommerce store.
 If you’re a marketing agency, give out a checklist or short guide book.
 The lead magnet is a way to set your prospect up for success and start moving them toward the final sale.